 As in many communities around the world, these weather extremes are throwing a wrench into farmers' ability to make a living.
 The good news is Zakrzewski and many of his neighbors now have another source of income: the wind turbines on the horizon.

 The Grande Prairie Wind Farm

 Representatives from a company called Midwest Wind Energy showed up in O’Neill in 2008, intrigued by wind maps showing that the area northeast of town has unusually high, consistent winds 100 meters up.
 This project eventually became the Grande Prairie Wind Farm, which has a capacity of 400 megawatts and now provides electricity to Omaha, Nebraska’s largest city.
-Producing enough wind energy to power 120,000 homes, this wind farm can help Omaha’s public electricity utility reach its goal of getting more than half of its power from renewable sources.
+Producing enough wind energy to power 120,000 homes, this wind farm can help Omaha’s public electricity utility reach its goal of achieving net-zero carbon emissions by 2050.